Graph Neural Network Surrogate for Seismic Reliability Analysis of Highway Bridge Systems: Experiments and Results

 \subsection{Model Performance Under Special Cases}

-Neural networks are vulnerable to adversarial examples and \cite{huang2020survey,xu2020adversarial}, where a small perturbation to the original data will change the neural network prediction drastically.
-To illustrate the robustness of our approach in these cases, the proposed GNN model is evaluated on the slightly modified testing data.
+Previous research \cite{xu2020adversarial} indicates that neural networks are vulnerable to small perturbations to the original data, which will might change the neural network prediction drastically.
+To illustrate the robustness of our approach for reliability analysis, the proposed GNN model is evaluated on the slightly modified testing data.
 As the context, we consider the cases where bridge failure probabilities are decreased or increased because of repairs or deterioration through the life cycle.
 To test the robustness of the proposed model among all region levels, we generate perturbed features by adding to each edge failure probability a zero-mean Gaussian noise with a standard deviation set equal to 20\% of the original edge failure probability.
 The resulting failure probability is truncated at 0 and 1.
 Following this perturbation to the edge features, the node features are also updated accordingly.
 Then the GNN prediction of node connectivities is performed for all three regions as described in Section \ref{sec:predictionresult} and the comparison between the prediction and MCS in this perturbed case is also shown in Figures \ref{fig:metric_perturb} and \ref{fig:corr_perturb}.
-It can be seen in Figure \ref{fig:corr_perturb}, that even though there is more discrepancy between the GNN and MCS compared to the original case in Figure \ref{fig:corr}, overall the performance is acceptable for an unseen case where all edges have different features.
-The F1 score of prediction with perturbated data is 0.958, 0.949, and 0.961 for three region levels respectively.
-The correlation coefficient of prediction with perturbated data is 0.942, 0.923, and 0.969 for three region levels respectively.
+It can be seen in Figure \ref{fig:corr_perturb}, that even though there is more discrepancy between the GNN and MCS compared to the original case in Figure \ref{fig:corr}, the overall the performance is acceptable for an unseen case where all edges have different features.
+The F1 score of prediction with perturbed data is 0.964, 0.959, and 0.972 for three region levels, respectively.